sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

 There are two other important files in this directory to be aware of:

-  * **buildspec.yml** - This defines your build process for building your container image and testing it.
+  * **buildspec.yml** - This defines your build process for building your container image.
   * **task-definition.json** - This file defines the cpu and memory resources that will be use by your containers.

-**cicd/docker** - this contains the Dockerfiles used to build the production image (and if you choose to use the development image.)
+**cicd/docker** - this contains the Dockerfiles used to build the production image (and if you choose to use it the development image.)

 **cicd/scripts** - these are Bash and Powershell scripts used to deploy and undeploy the architecture to AWS.
 This